 - You will get two options to Paste the image URL that you found on the internet or choose the image from your computer.
 Here we are selecting a sample image from the device.
 (Check the screenshot below.)

 - After the image is uploaded, Google would show you the search results.
-Based on the image, Google would also suggest the possible search term.
+Based on the image, Google would also suggest a possible search term.
 (Check the screenshot below.)